Wreaths are one of the undisputed essentials of Christmas decorating.

 Glue the sticks together, forming a triangle.

-Note that I’ve let the ends of the sticks cross a little, to add an interesting detail to the corners of the triangle.
+Note that I’ve let the ends cross, to add an interesting detail to the corners of the triangle.

 Place the foliage on the wreath and adjust it until you like the look.

-Always using wire, tie the ornament to the corner of the wreath with foliage.
+Always using wire, tie the ornament to the corner of the wreath that has foliage.

 That’s pretty much it!

 If you want to hang your wreath, finish off by looping a string to the top of it.
-I finally decided to have mine lean on the living room cabinet, and I love how effortless this looks!
+I finally decided to lean mine on the living room cabinet.
+And I love how effortless it looks!

 - For a more rustic look